Directed by Rick Rosenthal

-- Out-of-Genre Experience / Slasher Movie: The scene where Psycho!Buffy stalks her sister through their home is reminiscent of a Slasher Movie.
+- Out-of-Genre Experience: The scene where Psycho!Buffy stalks her sister through their home is reminiscent of a Slasher Movie.

 - Person as Verb: Jonathan says he's "going Jack Torrence" cooped up in the basement.

-- Retcon: Buffy is revealed to have been briefly institutionalized when she first learned about vampires, which you'd think would have come up a few times before, like when Joyce finds out she's the Slayer.
-The common fanwank is that this is part of the timeline that was altered by Dawn's creation.
-Anouther posibility is that it's merely a side effect of the demon's venom, since it's never referenced again after the episode and Dawn never confirmed in the story.
+- Retcon: Buffy is revealed to have been briefly institutionalized when she first learned about vampires, which makes Joyce's Weirdness Censor in the first couple of seasons rather implausible.
+The common fan explanation is that this is part of the timeline that was altered by Dawn's creation.
+Another possibility is that it's merely a side effect of the demon's venom, since it's never referenced again after this episode and Dawn never confirmed in the story.
 The non-canon (but canonically plausible) comic interquels that cover the time between The Movie and Season 1 show she actually was institutionalized.

 - Smash Cut: From the demon injecting Buffy to Buffy being injected in the mental hospital.